By: Roliena Slingerland

 The carpet!

-You drop to your knees by the one couch you’d danced beside.
-There is an odd fold in the rug, as if it’s not been stapled to the floor.
-You realize now you’d likely tripped over it.
+Dropping to her knees by the one couch she’d danced beside she notices an odd fold in the rug, as if it’s not been stapled to the floor.
+It was the likely culprit.

-Tugging at the carpet, you pull up along one seam.
+Tugging at the carpet, it lifts up along one seam.
 The couch.
-You need to move it.
-Adrenaline courses through you and your arms seems to buzz.
-The heavy oaken furniture with the burnt orange and floral fabric is heavy, but you summon all your strength.
+Adrenaline courses through her and her arms seems to buzz.
+The heavy oaken furniture with the burnt orange and floral fabric is heavy, but she summons all her strength.

-Your heart flits around like some frenzied moth, but you’re not sure why.
-This is just some musty hole now, with little light, where you’d once been the life of the party.
-The carpet groans with reluctance as you hoist it back, wanting to fold into the stiff shape it’s held for years.
+Gretta’s heart flits around like some frenzied moth.
+This room is just some musty hole now, with little light, where she’d once been the life of the party.
+The carpet groans with reluctance as she hoists it back, wanting to fold into the stiff shape it’s held for years.
 A cloud of dust billows up, and the musty smell is more pronounced.

 A large section is folded back.
-Staring back at you is a simple trap door.
-You kneel down and rub your hands over the smooth wood and chew your lip.
+Staring back at her is a simple trap door.
+Kneeling down, she rubs her hands over the smooth wood, chewing her lip.
 Perhaps those who’d owned the house before Mac had stored treasures down there.
 Perhaps it’s nothing more than crawlspace and dirt.

-And yet, a heavy feeling drapes over you, a feeling you can’t shake off.
+And yet, a heavy feeling drapes over her, a feeling she can’t shake off.

-Before you know it, the trapdoor yawns like an arthritic jaw.
-It remains open at a ninety-degree angle.
-You peer into the hole.
-Darkness.
+Before she knows it, the trapdoor yawns like an arthritic jaw.
+It remains open at a ninety-degree angle, leading into a dark hole.

-But something nags at you.
-You feel in your pocket for Mac’s lighter, the one you carry with you in case he needs a flame.
-Sweaty fingers flick the metal wheel once.
-Twice.
+But something nags at her.
+Sweaty fingers fumble for Mac’s lighter, the one she carries with her in case he needs a flame, and she flicks the metal wheel once, then twice.
 A reluctant flame jumps out.
-Your heart jerks.
-You place your one hand onto the edge of the hatch.
-The flame trembles as it is lowered, its orange light stabbing the dark.
-Darkness scurries, revealing a rickety set of steps angling downwards.
+Placing one hand on the open latch, her heart jerks.
+The flame trembles as it is lowered, its orange light stabbing the darkness, revealing a rickety set of steps angling downwards.

-Something is there.
-Caught on the steps.
-You lean closer, trying not to fall in.
+Something is caught on the steps.
+Leaning closer, she tries not to fall in.

-Your heart lodges in your throat.
+Then her heart lodges in her throat.
 Hanging down from one of the steps is a piece of fabric caught on a splinter of wood.

-The fabric burns in your fingers and you take in a deep breath.
-Clutched in your hand is a long, pink sash.
+The fabric burns in her fingers and she takes in a deep breath.
+Clutched in her hand is a long, pink sash.

 Maissey Jenkins.